captaincode0/linio-challenge/README.md

 ## Learning

-- Kotlin: I don't know nothing about this language, but i know Java well.
 - TypeScript: No idea, but i know Flow from facebook and i now use with babeljs.

 ## Results